S3-working-group/s3-practical-guide/slides.md

 ---

-## # Coordination Meeting
+## P7.5: Coordination Meeting

 Meet on a regular basis (usually weekly) for reporting on and coordinating work.

 * facilitate the meeting, and use rounds instead of discussions where valuable
-* where possible, compile the agenda before the meeting
+* if possible, compile the agenda before the meeting
     - include any prerequisites for attendees to prepare
-    - further items may come up during the status reports
+    - further items may come up when hearing status reports

 ---

 ## Coordination Meeting